 Many of the standards applied to co-ops also apply to internships with these distinct differences:

 - Co-ops are generally treated as full scale work experiences, always compensated and may be from 3-9 months in length.
 Internships may be of shorter duration and may or may not be compensated (although compensation is encouraged).

 - Co-ops may be tied to accreditation standards or (for employers) to state or federal funding.

-- Discuss your internship interest with your faculty advisor and your department's faculty internship coordinator
+- Discuss your co-op/internship interest with your faculty advisor and your department's Faculty/Internship Coordinator

 - Allow Career Services to assist you with your resume, cover letter and interviewing skills so your internship search is successful--call us at 701.777.3904 for an appointment

 - Log-in to Career Connect to start with your co-op/internship search now